 Land owned by the diocese (Glebe, DBF investment, etc).

-Land we hold for the benefit of PCCs, Ecclesiastical trusts, etc (custodian trustee).
+Land we hold as Custodian Trustee for the benefit of PCCs, Ecclesiastical trusts, etc.

-Note: - parsonage houses (benefice) have the incumbent for the benefice listed as the title holder on the Land Registry, they are not held by the DBF.
+Note: - parsonage houses (benefice property) have the incumbent for the benefice listed as the title holder on the Land Registry, they are not held by the DBF.

 Process